Requirements: All account types

 State: Select the State.

-Web Only Location: Bullseye allows you to display Web Only (internet based locations such as Amazon.com that do not have a physical address) either on top or on the bottom of the regular locations.
-Select Yes only for locations that do not have a physical location.
-For information on including Internet Locations in the search results, see Modify Search Rules.
+Internet Location: Bullseye allows you to display Web Only (internet based locations) in addition to regular brick and mortar locations.
+Select Yes if the location will be an internet location.
+For information on including Internet Locations in the search results, see Configure Internet Locations.

 Contact Name*: Include the name of a person at the store if you have the information.